Zilliqa/Zilliqa/README.md

 `sudo apt-get install libboost-all-dev libssl-dev libleveldb-dev libjsoncpp-dev cmake`

 # Running Zilliqa locally (using 10 shard nodes and DS node locally)
-Build Zilliqa from the source.
+1. Build Zilliqa from the source.
 ` ./build.sh`

-Run the local testnet script
+2. Run the local testnet script
 `./test/Node/test_node_simple.sh`

-Logs of each node can be found at code/local_run
+3. Logs of each node can be found at code/local_run

+4. To terminate zilliqa,
+`pkill zilliqa`

 ## Running a Zilliqa Node on the public testnet
 Coming soon...